-- The principles of laser cleaning and how it works
+The safety considerations of laser cleaning

-- The cost-effectiveness of laser cleaning in the long run
+The safety considerations of laser cleaning

 The principles of laser cleaning and how it works